IBM-Bluemix-Docs/node/index.md

 # Getting started tutorial

-The following tutorial walks you through the steps to build, run locally, and deploy a Node.js app by using {{site.data.keyword.cloud_notm}} provided tools.
-You can use the [IBM Cloud Developer Tools CLI](https://console.bluemix.net/docs/cloudnative/dev_cli.html#add-cli) on the command line or the web-based [IBM Cloud App Service](https://console.bluemix.net/developer/appservice/dashboard) as shown in the following tutorial steps.
+The following tutorial walks you through the steps to build, run locally, and deploy a Spring app by using {{site.data.keyword.cloud_notm}} provided tools.
+You can use the [{{site.data.keyword.dev_cli_long}}](https://console.bluemix.net/docs/cloudnative/dev_cli.html#add-cli) on the command line or the web-based [{{site.data.keyword.cloud}} {{site.data.keyword.dev_console}}](https://console.bluemix.net/developer/appservice/dashboard) as shown in the following tutorial steps.
 By using either of these methods, you can generate a production-ready Node.js application in just minutes.

 ## Creating a Node.js app
 {: #create_project}

-1. From the [Starter Kits](https://console.bluemix.net/developer/appservice/starter-kits) page in the App Service, select a Starter Kit that is written in `Node.js`.
+1. From the [Starter Kits](https://console.bluemix.net/developer/appservice/starter-kits) page in the {{site.data.keyword.dev_console}}, select a Starter Kit that is written in `Node.js`.
 You can also create a blank starter app by clicking **Create app** and selecting `Node.js` as the language.

     You must be logged in to an {{site.data.keyword.cloud_notm}} account to create a project.
 If you do not have an account, you can [register for a free account](https://console.bluemix.net/registration).
     {: tip}

 2. Click **Create app**.
-2. **Name** your app.
+3. **Name** your app.
 A generic app name is provided if you want to use that.
-3. Enter a **unique host name**.
+4. Enter a **unique host name**.
 The host name is used to access your application, for example: `expressjs-project.mybluemix.net`.
-4. Click **Create**.
+5. Click **Create**.
 After your project is created, you can deploy by using a toolchain or you can continue to build, and deploy your project from the command line.
-5. If you choose to create a toolchain, click **Deploy to the cloud**, and select one of the following deployment methods.
+6. If you choose to create a toolchain, click **Deploy to the cloud**, and select one of the following deployment methods.
     * **Cloud Foundry App** - You do not need to manage the underlying infrastructure.
     * **Kubernetes Cluster** - You must provision a set of worker nodes.
 For example, you can use VMs to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.

-6. Finalize your options, and then click **Create** to create the toolchain.
+7. Finalize your options, and then click **Create** to create the toolchain.

-7. If you choose to continue with the CLI instead of the toolchain, download the project to your local machine, `unzip`, and `cd` into the root directory.
+8. If you choose to continue with the CLI instead of the toolchain, download the project to your local machine, `unzip`, and `cd` into the root directory.
 Now you can install the prerequisites by using your platforms command method:

     MacOS:
     ```